 Finding The Function Of Your Floors

-Style Options: There are many different types of floors out there, and different products can have widely varied looks.
+There are many different types of floors out there, and different products can have widely varied looks.
 Some materials will be solid in hue, while others will have crazed multicolor patterns that will erupt in contrasting blasts throughout its surface.
-Finding the perfect option for a space will require an eye towards design where you match the features of the floor to the surrounding elements in order to create a seamless and integrated look.
+Finding the perfect option for a space will require an eye toward a design where you match the features of the floor to the surrounding elements to create a seamless and integrated look.

-Natural Materials: Flooring falls... into one of two major categories.
-Natural materials are products which are extracted from the earth.
-These can include things like solid wood, bamboo, natural stone, and rubber.
+Flooring falls into one of two major categories.
+Natural materials are products that are extracted from the earth.
+These can include things such as solid wood, bamboo, natural stone, and rubber.
 The main feature of these floors is that the colors and patterns found in their surfaces are irregular, emerging through the process of their growth and formation rather than being instilled by a manufacturer.
 These can be somewhat erratic to work with, as no two pieces will ever look alike, however, some people prize this as it creates a floor that is completely one of a kind and unique.

-Manufactured Materials: These are products that are made using a variety of ingredients and chemicals, which are then combined using industrial processes often involving heat and or pressure, to create materials that have specific properties.
+These are products that are made using a variety of ingredients and chemicals, which are then combined using industrial processes often involving heat and or pressure, to create materials that have specific properties.
 These floors tend to be more uniform, with standard colors, patterns, and sizes, which makes it easier to work with and install them.
 They are also often more resilient against stains, damage, and other hazards.
-The drawback is that they are often environmentally unfriendly, and can even have a negative effect on the indoor air quality of a space.
+The drawback is that they are often environmentally unfriendly, and can even hurt the indoor air quality of a space.

-Faux Natural: These are manufactured products that are designed to look as natural as possible.
-This is done in order to marry the resilient and resistant properties of manmade floors, to the beauty and charm of hardwood, marble, slate, bamboo, and other high-end products.
-They also tend to be less expensive, and easier to install than their counterparts.
-While these have traditionally been poor facsimiles, advances in production processes have allowed suppliers to achieve effects which are very close to the real, natural thing.
+These are manufactured products that are designed to look as natural as possible.
+This is done to marry the resilient and resistant properties of humanmade floors, to the beauty and charm of hardwood, marble, slate, bamboo, and other high-end products.
+They also tend to be less expensive and easier to install than their counterparts.
+While these have traditionally been poor facsimiles, advances in production processes have allowed suppliers to achieve effects that are very close to the real, natural thing.

 Tactile Considerations With Flooring

-Hard Floors: Many materials that are available for flooring consist of very hard, rigid surface tiles, that are able to withstand high levels of physical impact over time.
+Many materials that are available for flooring consist of very hard, rigid surface tiles, that can withstand high levels of physical impact over time.
 This includes options such as ceramic, granite, slate, porcelain, and brick.
 These are great for creating a very stern, powerful, and impressive look in a space, and they are often employed in offices and government buildings.
-They are also usually easy to keep clean, as staining materials tend to rest on the surface, waiting... to be wiped clean with ease.
+They are also usually easy to keep clean, as staining materials tend to rest on the surface, waiting to be wiped clean with ease.

-The main drawback to hard surface flooring is that it can cause fatigue over time.
-Standing may seem like a low impact physical activity, but when done for hours on end it can take a toll, especially if it is being done on a surface that is completely unyielding to feet and heels.
+The main drawback of hard surface flooring is that it can cause fatigue over time.
+Standing may seem like a low-impact physical activity, but when done for hours on end it can take a toll, especially if it is being done on a surface that is completely unyielding to feet and heels.
 This can be a problem in commercial kitchens, retail locations, and hospitals, where people are upright for large portions of the day.

-Padded Underlayment: In some cases, you can have your cake and eat it too.
+In some cases, you can have your cake and eat it, too.
 Resilient flooring consists of a series of products including vinyl and linoleum which are manufactured to be incredibly durable and resistant.
 However, they are also extremely thin, which means that they will take on the feel of anything that they are installed over.
-That gives you the ability to use a layer of padded underlayment often consisting of foam or cork, underneath the actual flooring surface, in order to achieve the feel of soft and pliant, while still maintaining the durability of the cover above.
+That gives you the ability to use a layer of padded underlayment often consisting of foam or cork, underneath the actual flooring surface, to achieve the feel of soft and pliant, while still maintaining the durability of the cover above.

 Environmental Flooring Factors

-Exterior Flooring: Only a few... flooring products are suitable for exterior use.
+Only a few flooring products are suitable for exterior use.
 These are often hard surface products, including slate, granite, some ceramics, brick, and concrete.
 They will have inherent characteristics that will make them resistant to the elements, while also being able to wear down gracefully with time, taking on a sense of personality as they are slowly degraded, rather than simply crumbling into rubble.

-Note: In the case of natural products, if red hues are found on the surface this is often an indication of the presence of iron in the chemical makeup of the material.
-That will make it unsuitable for outdoor use, as it will oxidize over time when it comes into contact with rain, and can literally rust until the material falls apart.
+In the case of natural products, if red hues are found on the surface this is often an indication of the presence of iron in the chemical makeup of the material.
+That will make it unsuitable for outdoor use, as it will oxidize over time when it comes into contact with rain and can rust until the material falls apart.

-Flooding Concerns: Water is the bane of many flooring materials.
+Water is the bane of many flooring materials.
 It can seep down into pores, expanding, rotting, eroding adhesive, and causing the growth of harmful mold and mildew.
-Unfortunately, some spaces will be prone to floods, either through swelling of ground water or due to plumbing and large appliance malfunctions.
+Unfortunately, some spaces will be prone to floods, either through swelling of groundwater or due to plumbing and large appliance malfunctions.
 In these spaces, it is important to choose a product that can withstand these conditions without being completely ruined.

-Water Issues: Even when flooding isn’t a problem, some spaces are just prone to be wetter than others.
+Even when flooding isn’t a problem, some spaces are just prone to be wetter than others.
 This is particularly true of bathrooms, and some heavily used kitchens.
-In these areas, you need to choose water resistant materials that will be able to withstand the constant splash, splatter, and drip of these elements.
+In these areas, you need to choose water-resistant materials that will be able to withstand the constant splash, splatter, and drip of these elements.

 Commercial Versus Residential

-Bedrooms: Carpet, cork, and padded resilient products will be best in a bedroom where you want to create a soft environment.
+Carpet, cork, and padded resilient products will be best in a bedroom where you want to create a soft environment.
 Hardwood is also popular as it has a soft rustic feel.
-Rubber can be good for kids rooms, and bamboo is a popular choice as well.
+Rubber can be good for kids' rooms, and bamboo is a popular choice.

-Kitchen: Hard tile materials such as ceramic, slate, and... granite are best in here.
+Hard tile materials such as ceramic, slate, and granite are best in here.
 Vinyl is also an option which can be coupled with a padded underlayment to achieve a softer, more comfortable standing experience.

-Basements: Concrete, slate, granite, ceramic, and vinyl are all good options for below grade installations as they can easily be made proof against the water, humidity, and flooding hazards that can plague these places.
+Concrete, slate, granite, ceramic, and vinyl are all good options for below-grade installations as they can easily be made proof against the water, humidity, and flooding hazards that can plague these places.

-Commercial Retail Locations: Ceramic, vinyl, rubber, brick, and natural stone are all attractive, inviting options that are also easy to maintain.
-Softer products will be more comfortable, while hard surface choices will be easier to clean and disinfect.
+Ceramic, vinyl, rubber, brick, and natural stone are all attractive, inviting options that are also easy to maintain.
+Softer products will be more comfortable, while hard-surface choices will be easier to clean and disinfect.